THEOplayer/react-native-theoplayer-ui/doc/ui.md

 ## Creating your own custom UI

-All components inside the `DefaultTHEOplayerUi` are available through the `react-native-theoplayer` package and can be used to create your own custom layout.
-Since `DefaultTHEOplayerUi` is our version of a "custom" UI, you could use this as a starting point for your own custom layout.
+All components inside the `THEOplayerDefaultUi` are available through the `react-native-theoplayer` package and can be used to create your own custom layout.
+Since `THEOplayerDefaultUi` is our version of a "custom" UI, you could use this as a starting point for your own custom layout.

 This use-case is implemented in the [example app](https://github.com/THEOplayer/react-native-theoplayer/blob/develop/doc/example-app.md)